 A detective on the case is reported as saying that when help showed up, Tony was totally disconnected from what had happened.
 In fact, he was calmly ordering Chinese food on the phone.

 In the aftermath, Tony Baekeland underwent intensive treatment at a high-security psychiatric hospital.

 He was released on July 21, 1980, thanks to the help of influential friends that came with his family’s status.

 Upon his release, he moved to his grandmother’s apartment in New York.
 After less than a week living there, he attempted to repeat the actions he took on his mother, stabbing his grandma with a knife as well.
 She managed to survive and Tony Baekeland was sent to Rikers for attempted murder.

 On the day of his court appearance, Tony Baekeland, son of the glamorous socialite Barbara Day Baekeland, was found in his prison cell with a plastic bag over his head.
 He had killed himself via suffocation.

 In an epitaph written by Brooks Baekeland, he called his son “an enormous failure of intelligence.”
 Later, the tumultuous relationship between Barbara Daly Baekeland and her son would be captured in the film Savage Grace.

-After reading the sordid tale of Barbara Daly Baekeland, you may also want to take a look at 6 rich and famous people who probably got away with rape and murder.
+After reading the sordid tale of Barbara Daly Baekeland and Antony Baekeland, you may also want to take a look at famous people who probably got away with rape and murder.
 After that, you can read shocking real-life incest stories throughout history.